 We recommend setting aside 20 to 30 minutes total before your scheduled train ride departure to park, find the entrance to the Northern Railway’s main building, buy tickets, and get back around the building to board the train a little early.
 They’re prompt so you don’t want to miss your train at 1:00pm.

 We enjoyed a leisurely and scenic ride about twenty minutes one way and twenty minutes back to where we started.
-The three cars on the track offered different seating in each one – the inside of the car we had tickets for was beautifully finished just like it was the mid 1860s.
+The three cars on the track offered different seating in each one – the inside of the car we had tickets for was beautifully finished just like it was in the mid 1860s.
 The chairs had mint green velvet upholstery and pretty fabric curtains with a wavy edge adorned the windows.
 One of the other cars was totally open-air with a long seat that ran parallel to the length of the train car.
-The third car look a bit like ours without the nice upholstery and curtains.
+The third car looks a bit like ours without the nice upholstery and curtains.

-If you’re curious about the facilities on the train, there is a bathroom onboard.
-But it’s a bit liken to a latrine, like we encountered at Yellowstone.
+If you’re curious about the facilities on the train, there is a bathroom on board.
+But it’s a bit liken to a latrine like we encountered at Yellowstone.
 They even had to make sure there was water onboard to make the “bathroom” work!

-Afterwards we checked out a little park next to the railway station, named Freedom Garden.
+Afterward, we checked out a little park next to the railway station, named Freedom Garden.
 There’s a train mural on the wall that faces the park that could be great for photo opportunities.

 2:00-2:30pm: Drive to Allegro Winery